-- Can avoidance of shareholder proposal submission be explained on grounds that the Big Three don't need to submit proposals for governance changes they desire because other (smaller) investors are doing so? - No. - Because of the limited resources of smaller investors, proposals for many changes that the Big Three would favor are not submitted at all, or are submitted only after many years of delay. - As a result, we document that a large proportion of the Big Three's portfolio companies lack governance arrangements they themselves favor. - Submission of shareholder proposals on those issues by one of the Big Three would likely have significant positive effects for their beneficial investors.
+Can avoidance of shareholder proposal submission be explained on grounds that the Big Three don't need to submit proposals for governance changes they desire because other (smaller) investors are doing so?
+But:

+- Because of the limited resources of smaller investors, proposals for many changes that the Big Three would favor are not submitted at all, or are submitted only after many years of delay. - As a result, a large proportion of the Big Three's portfolio companies lack annual elections or majority voting, which the Big Three support. - Submission of shareholder proposals on those issues by one of the Big Three would likely have significant positive effects for their beneficial investors.

-Staying on the Sidelines of Corporate Governance Reforms
+Staying on the Sidelines in Corporate Governance Reforms